Lockx-Security/Lockx-Ethereum-Contracts/reports/TESTING_REPORT.md

 ## Conclusion

-The Lockx smart contract system has undergone extensive security testing that validates its novel approach to digital asset security.
-With **85.95% overall branch coverage** and **90.54% coverage on the core Lockx.sol contract** (exceeding the 90% target), the testing demonstrates that:
+The Lockx smart contract system has undergone security testing with **85.95% overall branch coverage** and **90.54% on `Lockx.sol`**.
+The testing demonstrates that:

 1. **The security model is sound** - Dual-key architecture prevents single points of failure
 2. **The implementation is correct** - All critical paths behave as designed
 3. **The system is resilient** - Attack vectors and edge cases are handled appropriately

-The remaining 14.05% of uncovered branches represent defensive programming practices for impossible scenarios and sophisticated attack vectors that require complex infrastructure to test. **Importantly, the core Lockx.sol contract achieves 90.54% branch coverage, exceeding the marketing-friendly 90% threshold.**
+The remaining 14.05% of uncovered branches represent defensive programming practices and complex scenarios that require additional infrastructure to test.

 The testing provides complete coverage of user-facing functionality, security-critical paths, and edge cases.